Jam Jams

 A Jam Jam is a Canadian sandwich cookie that originated in eastern Canada.
-Each cookie consists of two soft wafers made with either molasses or brown sugar, sandwiched together with jam filling.
+Each cookie consists of two soft wafers made with molasses and/or brown sugar, sandwiched together with jam filling.
 While enjoyed throughout Canada, they are particularly iconic in Newfoundland and Labrador, where they have become embedded in local culture.

 Description

 Traditional Jam Jams are made with either molasses or brown sugar.
 The cookies have a cakey texture and are filled with various jams, including raspberry, partridgeberry (lingonberry), bakeapple (cloudberry), or apple.
 The commercial version produced by Purity Factories uses an apple-based filling.
 Regional variations exist in both recipe and appearance, with some versions featuring a decorative hole in the top cookie to showcase the jam filling.

 History

 Jam Jams first appeared in Canadian community cookbooks during the 1930s, with early recipes found in both the Winnipeg Public Schools Home Economics cookbook and the Stayner Sun in Ontario.
 The cookies gained widespread popularity in the 1950s when Purity Factories of St. John's, Newfoundland began mass-producing them at their new Blackmarsh Road facility.